 For the PUCCH power control adjustment state for carrier of primary cell and PUCCH transmission period

-is a correction value, also referred to as a TPC command, and is included in a PDCCH with DCI format 1_0 or DCI format 1_1 for carrier of the primary cell that the UE detects in PUCCH transmission period , or jointly coded with other TPC commands in a PDCCH with DCI format 2_2 having CRC parity bits scrambled by TPC-PUCCH-RNTI [5, TS 36.212], and as indicated by higher layer parameter num-pucch-pcadjustment-states. ;
+is a correction value, also referred to as a TPC command, and is included in a PDCCH with DCI format 1_0 or DCI format 1_1 for carrier of the primary cell that the UE detects in PUCCH transmission period , or jointly coded with other TPC commands in a PDCCH with DCI format 2_2 having CRC parity bits scrambled by TPC-PUCCH-RNTI [5, TS 36.212], and as indicated by higher layer parameter num-pucch-pcadjustment-states.
+The value of is provided to the UE by higher layer parameter PUCCH-closed-loop-Id corresponding to the associated entry of higher layer parameter PUCCH-spatialRelationInfo, where the associated entry of higher layer parameter PUCCH-spatialRelationInfo is indicated by an activation command [11, TS 38.321] if more than one entries are configured in higher layer parameter PUCCH-closed-loop-Id;

+If more than one entries are configured in higher layer parameter PUCCH-closed-loop-Id, the UE determines according to the Table 7.2.1-3.